PrathmeshChurhe/Video_Chatbot/README.md

-# Smartbridge GenAI Chatbot Demo
+# GenAI Chatbot Demo

-This project demonstrates a dual-chatbot interface for Smartbridge:
+This project demonstrates a dual-chatbot interface:
 - **Dialogflow Messenger Bot** (cloud-based, embedded via widget)
 - **RAG (Retrieval-Augmented Generation) Chatbot** (local, powered by OpenAI and LangChain)

-Inspired by the [Smartbridge_GenAI_candidate_assignment](#) documentation.

 ---

 ## Features
 - **Dialogflow Bot**: Interact with a Dialogflow agent directly in the browser.
-- **RAG Chatbot**: Ask questions about Salesforce AI using a local Python backend that leverages transcript data and OpenAI LLMs.
+- **RAG Chatbot**: Ask questions using a local Python backend that leverages transcript data and OpenAI LLMs.

 ---